django/dsf-working-groups/active/security.md

 ### Membership requirements

-Members should possess some  knowledge of the following topics, but not necessarily all of them.
+Members should possess some knowledge in most of the following topics:

 - Building Django applications
 - Contributing to Django
 - Web applications
 - Web security
 - Software security
+- Software performance

 ### How to join